PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/add-edit-state.md

  There are 2 buttons at the bottom of this page:
  - Cancel: redirects to the previous page, cancels any changes.
  - Save: In the case of adding a state, the state is added and a success message is displayed on the listing: "Successful creation.".
 In the case of editing a state, the state is edited and a success message is displayed on the listing: "Successful update.".

+## Multistore

+This page doesn’t have a shop association block.
+So, the state is added/edited for all shops, no matter the context selected.
+The following information message is displayed at the top of this page: "Note that this feature is available in all shops context only.
+It will be added to all your stores."